mariotruss/brandmention-media-analyzer/README.md

 ## 🙏 Acknowledgments

-This project incorporates and extends the [**TUM Image Analyzer**](https://github.com/digital-marketing-tum/image-analyzer) developed by the Digital Marketing department at the Technical University of Munich.
-The Feature Extraction mode is based on their methodology for comprehensive image analysis, including:
+The Feature Extraction mode was inspired by the [**TUM Image Analyzer**](https://github.com/digital-marketing-tum/image-analyzer) developed by the Digital Marketing department at the Technical University of Munich.
+Their comprehensive approach to image feature extraction influenced our output structure:

-- Visual feature extraction (brightness, contrast, saturation, dominant colors)
+- Visual feature categories (brightness, contrast, saturation, dominant colors)
-- OCR text detection
+- OCR text extraction format
-- AI-powered image description and tagging
+- Image description and tagging schema
-- Sentiment analysis
+- Sentiment analysis output

+The current implementation uses Google Gemini AI to estimate these features.
+We are actively working on integrating the actual TUM Image Analyzer library to provide computed pixel-level metrics using their dedicated ML models, PyTorch, and Tesseract OCR.

 We thank the TUM team for making their research openly available.